Summary

 Routine projections constitute the basis of radiological studies in veterinary medicine.
 The main ones include:

-- 2.1 Ventro-Dorsal (VD): The ray enters through the ventral surface and emerges through the dorsal.
-Frequently used in abdominal and thoracic studies.
+- 2.1 Ventro-Dorsal (VD): The ray enters through the ventral surface and exits through the dorsal.
+Common in abdominal and thoracic studies.

 - 2.2 Dorso-Ventral (DV): The ray enters through the dorsal region and exits through the ventral.
 Indicated when the VD position is not clinically viable.

-- 2.3 Cranio-Caudal (Cra-Cad): Used mainly in extremities, allowing for the evaluation of bone alignment.
+- 2.3 Cranio-Caudal (Cra-Cad): Used mainly in limbs, allowing for the evaluation of bone alignment.

-- 2.4 Caudo-Cranial (Cad-Cra): The inverse of the previous one, useful depending on the anatomical structure evaluated.
+- 2.4 Caudo-Cranial (Cad-Cra): The inverse of the above, useful depending on the anatomical structure being evaluated.

-- 2.5 Right Lateral (RL) and Left Lateral (LL): These allow for the evaluation of depth and three-dimensional anatomical relationships in thoracic and abdominal structures.
+- 2.5 Right Lateral (RL) and Left Lateral (LL): These allow for the evaluation of depth and three-dimensional anatomical relationships in the thorax and abdomen.
 Bilateral comparison is fundamental in orthopedic studies.

 In distal structures such as metacarpals and metatarsals, especially in equines, the following are used: Dorso-Palmar (DP), Palmo-Dorsal (PD), Dorso-Plantar (D-Pl), and Planto-Dorsal (Pl-D).
 These projections allow for the evaluation of cortical integrity, joint spaces, and the presence of osteolytic or proliferative lesions.